The Stadium Shop Era and Limited Revenue Structure

 Comparing NPB and MLB Merchandise Business Models

 To evaluate NPB's merchandise business from an international perspective, comparison with MLB is instructive.
-MLB's merchandise market is estimated at approximately 3 billion dollars (about 450 billion yen) annually, more than seven times NPB's estimated total merchandise sales of 50 to 60 billion yen.
+In market size, MLB merchandise sales far exceed those of NPB as a whole.
 The primary factor behind this gap is the difference in market size and international reach.
-MLB manages merchandise planning, manufacturing, and sales centrally through an exclusive licensing agreement with Fanatics, maintaining a sales network spanning over 180 countries.
+MLB manages merchandise planning, manufacturing, and sales centrally through an exclusive licensing agreement with Fanatics, maintaining a sales network that spans much of the world.
 In contrast, NPB teams operate their merchandise businesses individually, and a unified league-wide merchandising strategy remains in development.
-However, when viewed on a per-team basis, the annual 5 billion yen scale of teams like the Carp and Tigers is comparable to mid-tier MLB teams, indicating that domestic market penetration is by no means low.
+Viewed team by team, however, clubs such as the Carp and the Tigers have made product sales one of the pillars of their operations, indicating that domestic market penetration is by no means low.
 Where MLB leads is in data utilization, with established technology-driven sales methods including personalized recommendations based on purchase history and real-time promotions linked to game developments.
 By adopting such advanced practices, NPB has significant room for further growth.

 Merchandise Revenue Structure and Future Outlook

-Currently, NPB's merchandise business has grown to account for 15% to 20% of team revenue, becoming the third revenue pillar after broadcasting rights and ticket sales.
-The Hiroshima Toyo Carp in particular reportedly exceeds 5 billion yen in annual merchandise sales, symbolizing the importance of product sales in team management.
-The Hanshin Tigers' economic impact in championship years is estimated at 100 billion yen, with merchandise sales comprising a significant portion.
+Today NPB's merchandise business has grown large enough to be called a third revenue pillar after broadcasting rights and ticket sales.
+The Hiroshima Toyo Carp in particular have built product sales inside and outside the ballpark into a support for the club's finances, symbolizing how much team management now rests on merchandise.
+The Hanshin Tigers' economic impact in championship years has also been the subject of large estimates, with merchandise sales comprising a significant portion.
 Future growth areas of note include NFT and digital merchandise development.
 While NFT trading cards created a temporary boom in MLB, NPB is also exploring possibilities for player digital collectibles and virtual goods.
 Cross-border e-commerce for overseas fans is also an untapped market.
 With international interest in Japanese baseball rising due to the Shohei Ohtani effect, overseas sales of NPB merchandise hold significant growth potential.
 Subscription-based merchandise services are also emerging as a new trend.
 Monthly box services delivering exclusive merchandise are promising as a means of maintaining fan engagement while securing stable revenue.
 The merchandise business will likely become increasingly important as a means of directly monetizing teams' brand power.